OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/README.md

 These are the main content development files for this MOOC module.

+**STATUS**:

+**LIVE!
+This module is now online and ready to go via [Eliademy](https://eliademy.com/app/a/courses/02d7338a7e).**

-**STATUS**: The second release for this module is now ready, and has been published on Zenodo:
+The second release for this module is now also ready, and has been published on Zenodo:

 Version 2: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1434288.svg)](https://doi.org/10.5281/zenodo.1434288)